zitadel/zitadel/docs/docs/guides/integrate/login/oidc/webkeys.md

 If JWT access tokens are used and APIs do public key verification, those APIs need to support the chosen algorithm as well.

 RS256 is widely considered the default algorithm and must be supported by all OIDC/Oauth2 providers, relying parties and resource servers.
-This also the default ZITADEL uses when [creating web keys](#creation).
+This is also the default ZITADEL uses when [creating web keys](#creation).
-It might be reasonable to assume RS384 and RS512 are just as supported, because those are just variations of RSA based keys.
+It might be reasonable to assume RS384 and RS512 are just as supported, because those are just variations on RSA based keys.
-The ES256 till ES512 might have reasonable support as well, ECDSA is part of the same [JSON Web Algorithms (JWA)](https://www.rfc-editor.org/rfc/rfc7518) as RSA.
+The ES256, ES384 and ES512 might have reasonable support as well, ECDSA is part of the same [JSON Web Algorithms (JWA)](https://www.rfc-editor.org/rfc/rfc7518) as RSA.

 EdDSA usage is defined in the supplemental [RFC8037](https://www.rfc-editor.org/rfc/rfc8037),